 Regardless of all the foot maintenance listed above, accidents still happen.
 Wound healing for a diabetic patient is very different from a non-diabetic patient.
 While a small cut will likely heal for others, a small cut for a diabetic can lead to serious issues such as wounds and infections.
 Because of the speed at which an injury to the skin on the foot can worsen, it is imperative that a diabetic patient immediately contact their foot doctor and inform them of any noticeable changes or injuries to their feet.
 An appointment will be made to assess the severity of the issue and treat accordingly.

 Diabetes can be a scary diagnosis and a huge lifestyle change; however, with these small adjustments in addition to your blood sugar management from home, foot complications do not have to be a concern for the near future.
-If you or someone you know is diagnosed with diabetes and have not had a foot checkup recently or at all, give our office a call at Foot & Ankle Associates of North Texas and let us take care of you!
+If you or someone you know is diagnosed with diabetes and have not had a foot checkup recently or at all, request an appointment or give us a call at Foot & Ankle Associates of North Texas and let us take care of you!